AdobeDocs/experience-manager-65.en/help/sites-administering/rich-text-editor.md

 ## Configure RTE toolbar {#dialogfullscreen}

-AEM allows you to configure the UI for the RichText Editor differently for the different editing modes.
+AEM allows you to configure the interface for the Rich Text Editor differently for the different editing modes.
 The default settings are provided below.
 You can override these defaults based on your requirements.
+You customize only the toolbar features that you want to provide to your authors.
+You need not specify all the toolbar configurations.

-For best authoring experience:
+For best authoring experience,

-* In a floating dialog, enable only those plug-ins that do not have a pop-up, as the floating dialog is smaller in size.
+* enable only the plug-ins without pop-up for a floating dialog.
+Plug-ins without pop-up are smaller in size and are most suitable for floating dialog.
-* In full screen dialog, enable all the required plug-ins, even the plug-ins with larger pop-up, such as the `Paste` plug-in.
-Use the `dialogFullScreen` configuration described below.
+* Enable the plug-ins with larger pop-up, such as the `Paste` plug-in, only in the full screen dialog mode or in full screen mode.
+Plug-ins with large pop-up need more screen real-estate to provide a good authoring experience.

+To configure the toolbar for `dialogFullScreen`, use the following sample configuration.

 ```java
 <uiSettings jcr:primaryType="nt:unstructured">